StefanieSl/StefanieSl/README.md

-👋 Hi, I’m Stefanie!
+👋 Hi, I’m Stefanie! <br>
-👀 I’m interested in Data Analytics, Data Visualization, Python and Java ⚡ and using this GitHub as a personal training ground.
+👀 I’m interested in Data Analytics, Data Visualization, Python and Java <br>
+⚡ and using this GitHub as a personal training ground.

 <!---